 Where to Stay in Santiago Atitlan

-Since there are volcano treks, weaving workshops, and plenty of other things to do in Santiago Atitlan, you may consider spending a night here instead of packing everything into a day trip.
+Because there are so many incredible things to do, like volcano treks and weaving workshops, in Santiago Atitlan, you may consider spending a night here instead of packing everything into a day trip.

 Not to mention, Santiago Atitlan is somewhat secluded from the other towns around Lake Atitlan and boat departure times can be unforgiving with a traveler’s ambitious itinerary.
-Meaning that you might miss the last boat out of town if you aren’t careful.
+This means that you might miss the last boat out of town if you aren’t careful!

-To remedy that, you should think about overnighting it here and slowing down your pace.
+To remedy that, you should think about overnighting here and slowing down your pace.

 Here are a few recommended places to stay in Santiago Atitlan: